muratk5n/thirdwave/en/README.md

 ---

-Dietician Montignac: "[Potato] it loses most of [its vitamins] when it is cooked and, especially, when it is peeled"
+Dietician Montignac: "[Potato] loses most of [its vitamins] when it is cooked and, especially, when it is peeled"

 [[-]](2021/12/eat-yourself-slim-montignac.md#potato)